Just when you thought we were being obscure with Ouya blog posts…

 Would you like to know more?
 Continue to read onward!

 I haven’t updated much about the skateboarding side of my blog because no less than a few months in a suffered from a level 2 MCL tear which took me out for 6 months.
 However, I’ve been getting back to skateboarding again for exercise reasons.
-It’s more fun to skate then it is to run around the block stupidly.
-That and if we get bored (like what usually happens on most regiments of being a better human being.) we can practice other things then just skating around in a perpetual loop around the park.
+It’s more fun to skate than it is to run around the block stupidly.
+That and if we get bored (like what usually happens on most regiments of being a better human being.) we can practice other things than just skating around in a perpetual loop around the park.

 Marketing is an interesting thing; We could say that we’ve developed a new open-source product called an “ArduinoDECK” which is a cheaper solution to the Elgato StreamDeck.
 Or!
 Better idea!
 We could just be honest and tell you that this is a basic boy Ardunio Pro-Micro / Leonardo / Due with a keyboard digital input program that we can learn early on in our micro-controller programming hobby.
 Yeah, let us go with the second explanation.
 We should throw a disclaimer because we love you.
 This is our first time playing with the world of Arduino.
 So if our code sucks or if our terminology is wrong.
 Drop a comment below.
 We’ll appreciate you telling us and will correct it as best as we can.
 Read on if you want to know more.

 This article is going to go into the world of old school and obscure.
 That before we had the internet.
 Before we even had such a thing as RJ-45 jack to network with.
 There were only two cost-effective ways of transferring data from one device to another during the ’80s and most of the ’90s.
 Parallel and Serial transfers.
 This allowed for computers to make a very primitive ‘network’ of sorts by pairing multiple serial connectors together to effectively talk to a program such as a BBS (Bulletin Board Systems).